ASPIRE High School Mentoring Program

 What electronic equipment can I bring into the Laboratory?
 Are certain items prohibited?

-Privately owned, portable cell phones that do not contain a camera are permitted at APL and may be used in Open Areas of the Laboratory without restriction.
-Camera phones are also authorized for entry; however, taking photographs is prohibited without written permission from the APL Security Office.
+Privately owned, portable cell phones that do not contain a camera are permitted at APL and may be used in open areas of the Laboratory without restriction.
+Camera phones are also authorized for entry; however, taking photographs or videos is strictly prohibited.

 - Recording equipment (audio, video, optical, or data)